 - Details practical sample manipulations to help the reader successfully identify materials with popular high-end instrumentation

 - Includes several examples of spectra and describes ways in which the reader can utilize data to inform decision making

 New coverage to this edition includes a chapter and content that focuses on sample manipulation and separations using instruments developed and revised since the first edition was published.
 These sample manipulations may be performed in the field with a very simple toolkit, which is fully outlined and explained in detail.
 Identifying the hazards of the unknown substance is essential to plan for response, contingencies and sustained actions.
 As such, Emergency Characterization of Unknown Materials, Second Edition will be a welcome and essential resource to all response and safety professionals concerned with hazardous materials.

 Table of Contents

-Acknowledgements.
-Introduction.
-About the Authors.
 Chapter 1: Terms and Definitions.
 Chapter 2: Hazards.
-Chapter 3: Detention Technology.
+Chapter 3: Detection Technology.
 Chapter 4: Strategies.
 Chapter 5: Techniques.
-References.
-Index.

 Rick Houghton recently retired after 40 years as a first responder and trainer.
 His career began as a firefighter, paramedic and hazardous materials trainer.
 He has extensive experience as a professional trainer and course developer.

 William Bennett is a professional trainer, course developer and business owner.
 He recently retired from the U.S. Air Force with 35 years’ experience, including 16 years as a founding member of the 51st Civil Support Team.